 Wondering what are some of the most popular NFT DAOs?
 Here are our picks:

 As opposed to NFT art and collectibles, YGG DAO focuses on in-game assets from blockchain and NFT games.
 Currently, Yield Guild’s three co-founders manage all the assets.
 Furthermore, YGG issues the ‘YGG token’ for members.
-Token holders can vote on “decisions related to the guild’s business and governance” and participate in DAO-related activities.
+Accordingly, Token holders can vote on “decisions related to the guild’s business and governance” and participate in various activities.

 SharkDAO brings together a group of strangers to pool together funds to acquire rare NFTs.
 However, it focuses only on Nouns, a generative art NFT project.
 So far, SharkDAO has acquired 5 nouns and has 400 members (or as they call it, ‘Sharks’), together raising 1000 ETH.
 Here, members will receive SHARK tokens in exchange for ETH.
-With this token, members can vote and “steer the mission” and how they “deploy resources”.
+Then, with this token, members can vote and “steer the mission” and how they “deploy resources”.

 Jenny Metaverse DAO